Liu Bei: Conquering Yi Province (211–214)

 Now the remnant force was under command of Liu Zhang's son, Liu Xun, and he retreated to Luo County (northwest of Chengdu, Sichuan).
 There, Pang Tong was killed by a stray arrow, and the siege became a prolonged one for nearly a year.
 In 214, Luo County fell to Liu Bei.
 Previously, when Liu Bei launched his campaign against Liu Zhang; Zhao Jian (趙戩) a Wei official who served as a clerk in the chancellor's office believed Liu Bei would fall mentioning his past failures and Yi's natural defences.
 However Fu Gan (傅幹) chastised him and said: "Liu Bei is generous and lenient; his men are willing to fight to the death for him.
 Zhuge Liang is a perceptive administrator able to adapt to changing situations.
 He is honorable, talented in planning and worked as his chancellor.
 Zhang Fei and Guan Yu are brave and also possess righteousness.
 Both of them are known as warriors who are a match for ten thousand men (萬人敵) and are his commanders.
 These three men are heroes.
 Knowing of Liu Bei's awareness along with those three heroes assisting him.
 How he could not succeed?"

 Liu Zhang continued to hold up inside Chengdu.
 Ma Chao, a former warlord and vassal under Zhang Lu, defected to Liu Bei's side and joined him in attacking Chengdu.
 Although Chengdu's citizens were terrified by Ma Chao's army, they insisted on putting up a desperate fight against the enemy.
 However, Liu Zhang surrendered to Liu Bei after stating that he did not wish to see further bloodshed.
 Liu Bei then succeeded Liu Zhang as the Governor of Yi Province and relocated him to Gong'an County in Jing Province.
 The Yi province was rich and prosper, Liu Bei had a banquet prepared for the officers and soldiers.
-He used the gold and silver to repay them and distributed ilk and grain to the common people.
+He used the gold and silver to repay them and distributed fabrics and grain to the common people.